hexavik/markdown/README.md

-This is testing of .md file to learn and undertsand
+This is testing of .md file to learn and understand

 Examples